timothyjensen/starter-genesis-child/README.md

 # Genesis Starter Child Theme

-This theme is based upon a Know The Code lab series: [Let’s Build a Custom Developer’s Genesis Starter Child Theme](https://knowthecode.io/labs-guide/lets-build-custom-developers-genesis-starter-child-theme).

-This is a developer-friendly starter child theme for the [Genesis framework](http://my.studiopress.com/themes/genesis/).
+This is a developer-friendly starter child theme for the [Genesis framework](http://my.studiopress.com/themes/genesis/), using Gulp and Sass.
+The stylesheet takes a mobile-first approach.

-## Features

-This theme includes the following features:

-- Modular programming architecture
-- Configuration-based architecture
-- Modular CSS via Sass
-- Task runner uses gulp

 ## Dependencies